M4S1N/QuoteHunt/README.md

 ### Prerequisites

-- .NET SDK 8
+* .NET SDK 8
-- Node.js & Angular CLI (for frontend)
+* Node.js & Angular CLI
-- Docker and Docker Compose
+* Docker and Docker Compose

 ### Running the Services with Docker Compose

-To run the entire stack (Redis, WebScraper, WebAPI, and Frontend) locally using Docker Compose, execute the following command in the root folder containing the `docker-compose.yml`:
+To run the entire stack (Redis, WebAPI with Scraper, and Frontend) locally:

 ```bash
 docker-compose up --build